<< Click to Display Table of Contents >>

 The Web Forms widget supports many field types available in a Collect template.
 Unsupported field types will be disabled.
 The following is a list of all supported field types:

 Users can add new records (i.e., rows) or edit any existing records in the grid.
 Select a cell in an existing row to make the cell active for data entry.
-The field description for the active cell displays in the grid pane above the column headers.
+For the selected row, the value of the form's header field (e.g., location, sample ID) and the field description for the active cell displays in the grid pane above the column headers.
 Hovering the mouse over any column header will display a tooltip with the field description.
 When changes have been made on the form, an asterisk will display to the right of the form name until the changes have been saved.

 To add new row(s) to the data entry grid, click the Add icon in the upper left corner of the grid.
 The Add Multiple Rows dialog will open.
 Enter the number of desired rows and click OK.
 A maximum of 50 rows can be added.